urbit/docs/tutorials/arvo/cli-tutorial.md

 go with `~nus`.
 Fake ships run locally are able to see each other, and our intention is to connect their `%shoe` apps.

 On each fake ship start `%shoe` by entering `|start %shoe` into dojo.
-You may then switch to `%shoe` by pressing `Ctrl-X`, possibly multiple times, which will change the prompt to `~zod:shoe>` and `~nus:shoe>`.
+This will automatically change the prompt to `~zod:shoe>` and `~nus:shoe>`.
 Enter `demo` from `~zod` and press Enter:
 ```
 ~zod ran the command